John Coulthart

 John Coulthart (born 15 March 1962) is a British graphic artist, illustrator, author and designer who has produced book covers and illustrations, CD covers and posters.
 He is also the author of the critically acclaimed Lovecraft-inspired book The Haunter of the Dark: And Other Grotesque Visions which contains a collaboration with Alan Moore entitled The Great Old Ones that is unique to this book and also has an introduction by Alan Moore.

-He has been updating a daily blog entitled cataloguing interests, obsessions and passing enthusiasms since February 2006 and also uses Twitter.
+He has maintained an online journal of his work and interests, titled { feuilleton }, on his website since February 2006.

 He was nominated for a British Fantasy Award, for Best Artist, in 2005.
 In 2012 he won the Artist of the Year award at the World Fantasy Awards.

 Design and illustration

 In the music field, he has designed promotional art and CD covers and packaging for the heavy metal group Cradle of Filth, Hawkwind and Steven Severin.
 He also created the poster and cover art for spoken-word albums by writer Alan Moore.

-Within the field of literature, he also worked with Colin Wilson and for a lavish Savoy Books edition of David Lindsay's A Voyage to Arcturus.
+Within the field of literature, he also worked with Colin Wilson and on a lavish Savoy Books edition of David Lindsay's A Voyage to Arcturus.

 He has designed the covers for many contemporary Steampunk novels.

 He designed (and contributed an entry to) the anthology work The Thackery T Lambshead Pocket Guide to Eccentric & Discredited Diseases and also its sequel The Thackery T Lambshead Cabinet of Curiosities.
 He has also produced numerous cover illustrations for Arthur Magazine.